igr/color-code/doc/13-function.md

 + having an instance of functional type,
 + or inline lambda that calls declared function.

+In other words: if you can not pass it, it is not a FUNCTION.

-> ⚡️ Pro tip: Try to minimize anonymous instances when they do not contribute to the domain vocabulary.
+> ⚡️ Pro tip: Minimize anonymous instances as they do not contribute to the domain vocabulary.